tutyamxx/nodejs-uninstaller-macos/README.md

 <p align="center"><img src="https://github.com/tutyamxx/nodejs-uninstaller-macos/blob/master/src/renderer/assets/images/nodelogo.png" width="250" height="150"></p><br>
 <p align="center"><img src="https://github.com/tutyamxx/nodejs-uninstaller-macos/blob/master/download_files/node_uninstaller.gif"></p>

-* That one single app that eases your work 😉
+* That one single app that eases your work 😉 - We all know the pain (and lack of uninstaller) of removing Node.JS completely from our workstation.
 * Uninstalls Node.JS properly from your Mac with one click!
 * It will need **root** permission (password prompt) in order to clean all the pesky hidden directories for **node** and **npm** files.